veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 `@struct` is used to create objects with a fixed number of properties.
 When a constructor (Foo in the example) is annotated with `@struct`, you can only use the dot notation to access the properties of Foo objects, not the bracket notation.
 Also, you cannot add a property to a Foo instance after it's constructed.
 The annotation can also be used directly on object literals.

+Classes created with the ES class keyword or with `goog.defineClass` are `@struct` by default, so this annotation is only needed for old-style `@constructor` functions.

 ```javascript
 /**
  * @constructor